(ii) Provisions and contingencies

 Collateral Securities:

-1. All the Current Assets of the Company namely Raw Materials, Stocks in process, Semi-Finished and Finished Goods, Stores and Spares and Book Debts both present and future whether now lying loose or in cases or which are now lying or stored in or about or shall hereinafter from time to time during the continuance of the security of these presents be brought into or upon or be stored or be in or about of the Company's Factories, Premises and godowns or wherever else the same may be or be held by any party to the order or disposition of the Company or in the course of transit or on high seas or on order or delivery, howsoever and wheresoever in the possession of the Company and either by the way of substitution or addition.
+1. First Pari-Passu charge of Axis bank and second pari- passu charge of Yes bank in all the Current Assets of the Company namely Raw Materials, Stocks in process, Semi-Finished and Finished Goods, Stores and Spares and Book Debts both present and future whether now lying loose or in cases or which are now lying or stored in or about or shall hereinafter from time to time during the continuance of the security of these presents be brought into or upon or be stored or be in or about of the Company's Factories, Premises and godowns or wherever else the same may be or be held by any party to the order or disposition of the Company or in the course of transit or on high seas or on order or delivery, howsoever and wheresoever in the possession of the Company and either by the way of substitution or addition.

-3. Equitable Mortgage of all the pieces and parcel of commercial shop No. 2004, admeasuring 89.480 sq meter of Super carpet area situated at North Extension Building, City: Surat belongs to the Hardik J Desai.
+3. First Pari-Passu charge of Axis bank and Second Pari-Passu charge of Yes bank on all the pieces and parcel of commercial shop No. 2004,admeasuring 89.480 sq meter of Super carpet area situated at North Extension Building, City: Surat belongs to the Hardik J Desai.

 7. Personal Guarantee of the followings except for GECL facilities: